twitter/scala_school2/README.md

+> ### OMG spoilers
+>
+> This project has not yet been publicly announced.
+Not that there's anything particularly scary here, but it's still full of [hipster ipsum](http://hipsteripsum.me/) and isn't ready for primetime.
+For now: the first rule of Scala School is **you do not talk about Scala School**.
+Don't share links here just yet; we'll announce soon.

 # Scala School 2

 The goal of Scala School 2 is to provide organized, interactive, reference-quality material for learning the Scala language.
 It is implemented as a self-contained, locally running web server, which serves book-style material along with live, editable and runnable code snippets.
 This is intended both for self-paced study as well as for classroom-style lecture and group exercise.